CDonnerer/shellplot/README.rst

 Shellplot loosely replicates the `matplotlib`_ API, offering both a figure and functional `api`_.
-It currently supports scatter, line, histogram, bar and boxplots.
+It currently supports scatter, line, histogram, bar and boxplots, with many options to customize the figure.
 It's as easy as:

 .. code-block:: python